AP Italian Language and Culture

-The exam is approximately 3 hours long and has two parts — multiple choice and free response.
-Each section of the exam is worth 50% of the final exam grade.
+The exam is approximately 3 hours long and has two sections — multiple choice and free-response.

 The multiple choice questions ask you to identify the main ideas, significant details, purpose, and intended audience of a variety of audio and written texts and to make inferences and predictions based on them.

 - Part A: 30 to 34 questions | ~25 minutes

 - Questions relating to a variety of audio sources, including some authentic materials, such as: conversations, announcements, instructions, advertisements, and news reports.
 All audio sources in this section are played once.

 - Part B: 36 to 40 questions | ~55 minutes

 - Questions relating to a variety of authentic print materials including journalistic and literary texts, announcements, advertisements, tables, and charts.

 Section II: Free-response | 4 tasks | ~1 hour and 28 minutes | 50% of final Exam Score